 3:15 pm: Watch how we connect Hollywood movies with Antonio Banderas to a Bolivian war here born in San Pedro to lithium cellphone batteries.
 The answer to how and why lies in the importance of the Atacama Desert to the Chilean people, economy, government and 19th century military interests.

 3:25 pm: Sacred places, sacred symbols, sacred people?
-This is not historical stop on church history, learn what the cruz andina, the chakana waka, wiphala and the wenufoye are to the locals in less than 15 minutes.
+This is not a historical stop on church history… learn what the cruz andina, the chakana waka, wiphala and the wenufoye are to the locals in less than 15 minutes.

 Culture Inside Ceramics